LEXINGTON, MISSOURI

 During the ceremony, many of those named in the preceding paragraphs, including the Viquesney family members, Doughboy searchers Earl Goldsmith of The Woodlands, Texas and Les Kopel of Oxnard, California were presented with the Wentworth Doughboy Medal.
 Formerly awarded to each year's top student cadet, the medal was retired; the individuals named above received the last ones made.

-Members of Wentworth Military Academy's Corps of Cadets (above) marched 40 miles from the campus in Lexington to the Liberty Memorial Museum in Kansas City to raise funds for the restoration of their Doughboy.
+Members of Wentworth Military Academy's Corps of Cadets (above) marched the more than 50 miles from the campus in Lexington to the Liberty Memorial Museum in Kansas City to raise funds for the restoration of their Doughboy, which was put on temporary display at the museum.

 A picture of the 1923 groundbreaking ceremony for Wentworth’s Doughboy.
 The Doughboy arrived in November 1922.
 The ground-breaking took place later during that school year, and the Doughboy was dedicated during Commencement activities, June 10, 1923.
 Alumni Association President, J. G. Crenshaw ’85, presided at the groundbreaking.
 Col. E. N. Hopkins is shown delivering the address.